postgrespro/pg_probackup/Documentation.md

 #### Pinning a Backup

-If you have an necessity to exclude certain backups from general retention policy then it is possible to pin backup for an arbitrary amount of time.
+If you have a necessity to exclude certain backups from general retention policy then it is possible to pin a backup for an arbitrary amount of time.
 Example:

     pg_probackup set-backup -B backup_dir --instance instance_name -i backup_id --ttl=30d